citratecycle/pec/power_management_api/README.md

 This function takes in a list of dict and sets the cpu parameters accordingly.
 For each dict, "cpu_idx" is a necessary field, and the possible three options are "cpu_online", "min_freq", and "max_freq".

-If the "cpu_online" field is False, or "cpu_online" is not specified and cpu is offline, the frequency fields will be ignored.
+If the "cpu_online" field is False, or "cpu_online" is not specified and cpu is offline, the frequency fields and governor field will be ignored.

 There are many possible errors and here's a list error code: